-15. Associate patient to heart failure or cardiac rehabilitation program for education, evaluation, and guided support to increase activity and rebuild a life.
+15. Associate patient with heart failure or cardiac rehabilitation program for education, evaluation, and guided support to increase activity and rebuild a life.

 A thoroughly monitored exercise program can improve both functional capacities and left ventricular function.
 Cardiac rehabilitation can improve quality of life and functional capacity and decrease mortality.

 16. Encourage client to adopt a healthy lifestyle.
 Explain the importance of smoking cessation and avoidance of alcohol intake.

-17. Educate the patient and significant other about the disease process, complications of the disease process, information on medications, need for weighing daily, and when appropriate to call a primary care provider.
+17. Educate the patient and significant other about the disease process, complications of the disease process, information on medications, the need for weighing daily, and when appropriate to call a primary care provider.